 It’s understandable that all of us want a clean and hygienic bathroom when the need for a toilet arises.
 But when traveling, we are always at the mercy of public bathrooms or the toilet in our hotel room.

-I’m going to walk you through what you should expect with toilets in China, how to use a Chinese squatty toilet if you absolutely must, and tips for travelers who use public bathrooms in China.
+I’m going to walk you through what you should expect with toilets in China, how to use a squat toilet if you absolutely must, and tips for travelers who use public bathrooms in China.

-All of the major tourist attractions that you read about in travel guides will offer relatively clean, Western-style toilets.
-As long as you’re staying within the major tourist cities of China and not venturing too far into the countryside, you’ll more than likely have consistent access to clean, Western-style toilets.
+Even the major tourist attractions that you read about in travel guides will offer relatively clean, Western-style toilets.
+As long as you’re not venturing too far into the countryside, you’ll more than likely have consistent access to clean, Western-style toilets.

 Of course, this was an extremely remote part of the country, and I knew going into it that the toilet situation would be different.

-If you’ll be going somewhere off the beaten path in China, any good tour guide or China guide book will let you know what to expect with the toilets.
+If you’ll be going somewhere off the beaten path, any good tour guide or China guide book will let you know what to expect with a Chinese toilet.

-Even if you’re staying in the big cities, though, there’s a chance you’re going to encounter a Chinese squat toilet.
-For this reason, it’s still good to knwo what to expect and how to use a Chinese squat toilet, or “squatty potty”.
+Even if you’re staying in the big cities, though, every once in a while you’re going to encounter a squatty potty.
+For this reason, it’s still good to know what to expect and how to use a squat toilet in China.

 Squat toilets are really easy to use and just require some getting used to.
-After using a squat toilet a few times, you’ll no longer be intimidated or scared to use a public bathroom in China.
+After using a these a few times, you’ll no longer be intimidated or scared to use a public bathroom in China.